 Please contact us at (256) 265-8077 with any questions.

-MIRACLE BASH ATTENDEES
+MIRACLE MILE ATTENDEES

 “A life saved is a powerful thing.
 The Huntsville Hospital NICU saved our Charlie before he could even comprehend what his life might become.
 As parents, we’re reminded of that all the time.
 Charlie lost his first tooth last week – without the NICU we wouldn’t have gotten a visit from the Tooth Fairy.
 He started kindergarten this year – without the NICU we wouldn’t have had a first day of school.
 And without the Melissa George Neonatal Memorial Fund, the Huntsville Hospital NICU doctors wouldn’t have much of the equipment and resources they use to save brand new lives every day.”